alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 The adage is most commonly attributed to the seminal work <a href="https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X" target="_blank">The Pragmatic Programmer</a>, but it seems impossible to avoid during each year's end.

 I don't formally adhere to this directive, but I _do_ see the value in its intent.
-Tinkering with new libraries, languages, and/or tooling often helps me gather new practices, ideas, and patterns I was less likely to encounter in my existing process.
+Tinkering with new libraries, languages, and/or tooling often helps me gather new practices and patterns I was less likely to encounter in my existing process.
 It's good to explore outside your workflow from time to time.

 Something that's filled that time most recently has been Rust.
 I'm intrigued specifically by its extensive use cases, performance benefits, and influence over the web's future through its adoption by the web assembly crowd.